 Oak is the classic wood to use in wainscoting.
 Original wainscoting was done with a type of oak called Wainscot, where wainscoting got its name.

 Oak is a hardwood with a golden hue.
 Stains and finishes can be used to change the color of the wood or enhance its natural color.
 Usually, oak is finished a slightly darker color than it appears naturally.
 It can, however, be stained in a variety of colors to match any design.

 Oak comes in 4 x 8 plywood sheets that can be cut down according to the desired design.
 The type of panels used depends on the wainscoting design style.
 Pre-cut panels and wainscoting kits are available, though more expensive than designing the panels independently.

 Vinyl wainscoting panels

 Vinyl wainscoting is a relatively new alternative to traditional wood wainscoting.
-This could make vinyl panels more expensive than wood as it might be hard to find.
-The material is water resistant, easy to clean, and highly durable.
+This could make vinyl panels more expensive than wood as they might be hard to find.
+The material is water-resistant, easy to clean, and highly durable.
 It’s perfect for bathrooms and kitchens as isn’t susceptible to mold and mildew.
 Of course, vinyl wainscoting can be installed anywhere and look right at home.

 Cleaning and maintaining vinyl wainscoting is easy.
 Simple dusting and wiping will keep the vinyl panels looking as good as new.
 Households with actively messy children will find vinyl wainscoting a nice alternative to wood.
 The panels hold up to repeated cleaning and won’t discolour.